daveygit2050/qwazzock/README.md

 ### Bug fixes
 - Prevent player from buzzing without a name, as this sets player_in_hostseat to empty.
-- Remove trailing spaces from player name and team name.
 - Only allow letters, numbers and spaces in team name.
 - Improve reliability of buzzer send events.
 - Stop text/button on buzzer from being selectable.